Back and Spine · Radiculopathy

 Vertebrae

-There are 24 bones that form your cervical, thoracic, and lumbar spinal column, and connect to your sacrum and coccyx, which all work together to create structure and support for your body and nervous system.
+There are 24 bones forming the cervical, thoracic, and lumbar spinal column, connecting to the sacrum and coccyx to support the body and nervous system.

 Discs

-Your spinal discs sit in between your vertebrae like shock absorbers.
+Spinal discs sit between vertebrae, functioning as shock absorbers.

-• Sharp pain in your shoulders, arms, backneck, or legs
+• Sharp pain in shoulders, arms, back, neck, or legs

-• Numbness, tingling, or abnormal sensation in your arms or legs
+• Numbness, tingling, or unusual sensation in limbs

-• Loss of reflexes or weakness in your arms or legs
+• Weakness or loss of reflexes in arms or legs

-• Pain that worsens with certain actions, like coughing, sitting, or moving your neck
+• Pain that worsens with coughing, sitting, or neck movement

 • Nerve blocks